Damangir/Cascade/README.md

-Cascade: Classification of White Matter Changes
+Cascade: Reproducible Segmentation of White Matter Changes using Strict Statistical Definition
 =======

 __This is the Cascade, academic version.
-Cascade-academic depends on FSL so you need acknowledge FSL terms of use before using this software.__
+Cascade-academic depends on **FSL maths** so you need acknowledge FSL terms of use before using this software.__

-__For the full version of the Cascade please contact the author [here](http://www.linkedin.com/in/soheildamangir)__

 Content